-If you’re a low to middle-income earner and make a contribution to your super fund, you might be eligible for a government co-contribution of up to $500.
+If you’re a low to middle-income earner and make a contribution to your super fund, you might be eligible for a co-contribution of up to $500 from the government.

-Did you know the government may add up to $500 to your super fund, if you're a low to middle-income earner, who makes an after-tax contribution to super?
+Did you know the government may add up to $500 to your super fund, if you're a low to middle-income earner who makes an after-tax contribution to super, which you don’t claim a tax-deduction for?

 Are you eligible for a super co-contribution?